Why Do South Africans Compare PowerBall and Lotto?

 Always check your tickets — even old ones

 You have 365 days to claim.
 Use our free ticket checker tool to verify your numbers against months of historical results instantly.
-Many small prizes go unclaimed simply because players do not check their tickets thoroughly.
+Many small prizes go unclaimed simply because players do not check thoroughly.

 • 🤖